Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 I never want a kid to perform.
 I want them to be exactly who they are.

-So I tell parents: let kids be kids.
-Don't stress about perfect behavior or smiles.
+I tell parents: let kids be kids.
+Don't stress about perfect behavior, perfect hair, or perfect smiles.
 Honestly?
 Perfect is boring.
-The best photos come when they’re just being real.
+None of us are perfect and that’s what makes us amazing and interesting.
+The best photos come when everyone’s ‘just being themselves’ without self-consciousness or fear of judgement, and enjoying and being present the moment.

 Q: Can you share an example of something unexpected that ended up being a really special moment?